How To Make A DIY Painted Rug

 • Take your time, and allow plenty of drying time.

-• Find a work surface other an the floor (if possible)!
+• Find a work surface other than the floor (if possible)!
 Working on the floor isn’t optimal at my age.

 • Be sure you have several stencil brushes to avoid cleaning between color choices.